SI 2022 Household Finance

 9:00 am

-Victor Duarte, University of Illinois at Urbana-Champaign
+Victor Duarte, University of Illinois Urbana-Champaign

-Julia Fonseca, University of Illinois at Urbana-Champaign
+Julia Fonseca, University of Illinois Urbana-Champaign

-Aaron S. Goodman, Vanguard
+Aaron S. Goodman, The Vanguard Group

 Jonathan A. Parker, Massachusetts Institute of Technology and NBER